-When you turned on the metronome timer, this problem occurs.
+When you turn on the metronome timer, this problem occurs.
 Press the icon towards the bottom of the screen to get access to the control.

-You can input at any time signature into the metronome.
+You can input them at any time signature into the metronome.

 You should begin by setting your metronome to 40 bpm.

 A time signature of 4/4 means counts of 4 quarter notes to each bar.
 So the beat is counted 1, 2, 3, 4 -1, 2, 3, 4, and so on.
 That means all the notes in every bar must add up to 4 quarter notes.